Weight Loss and Detox All in One

 You will receive a booklet that clearly lays out the guidelines you will follow.
 The elimination diet rules out the foods that cause 90 percent of allergies and intolerances: dairy, eggs, nuts, soy, wheat (and other gluten-containing grains), and shellfish.
 We also restrict sugar and all processed foods and recommend refraining from alcohol, caffeine, and refined carbohydrates consistent with the carbohydrate restrictions in the weight loss phase.

 Here are my experiences with the “21 Day Purification” program.
 As of the writing of this in January 2017 I have gone through it twice.
-I plan on doing it once or twice a year, every year.
+I plan on doing it once a year.
 What I learned the first time I did it, in January 2015, is that eating wheat, rye and barley caused pronounced sinus congestion.
 One of the things I experienced in that first “purification” was totally clear sinuses.
 I could breathe so much easier with no congestion at all.
 Even after returning to my regular diet I stayed away from wheat et al for about six weeks total.
 When I reintroduced it with only a couple of slices of whole grain bread I felt no effects.
 But one day I ate a sandwich with whole grain bread at lunch and had a mid- afternoon snack of whole grain cereal (100% wheat & bran with no sugar or other grains), a banana and almond milk.
 The next day my sinuses were quite congested and it took several hours for them to clear.
 It was as if I had eaten cow’s milk dairy products, something that will always clog up my sinuses (and I stay away from it!) since I am lactose intolerant (this means that I don’t produce enough lactase, the enzyme that breaks down the milk sugar called lactose).
 The mostly logical conclusion is that I have slight gluten intolerance and when I eat enough of it the reaction is great enough that my sinuses get congested.
 I have loved bread all my life, often eating it with breakfast, lunch and dinner.
 But now I eat it rarely and try to keep my consumption fairly low.
 I not only feel better but also know that my body will be healthier in the long run by not having to deal with a food stuff that disrupts my body’s normally functioning.

 Not everyone is ready for a regimen that some would consider drastic.
 And not everyone’s health is such that they could easily tolerate a 21 day program.
 Some people have very strong sugar cravings which sabotage weight loss efforts.
 We offer a well-designed 10-day Blood Sugar program that includes effective supplements to curb cravings.
 We offer other options and can customize an approach that works for you and your unique problems and preferences.
 The common theme for weight loss is carbohydrate restriction.
 The starting point in all cases is the comprehensive health assessment outlined below.
 But before we discuss the nuts and bolts of the process it’s necessary to talk about what I refer to in my practice as the “E” word: exercise.